maxim-01/maxim-01/README.md

-how du you declare variables in html already?
+how do you declare variables in html already?